counterclone/twitter_analise/README.md

 # twitter_analise
-a web app that fetches twiter feeds analises them and shows results
+a web app that fetches twitter feeds analyses them and shows results